 The next part was finding the right dose.
 Our chocolate truffles are 40 mg, but that left me feeling groggy and unwilling to get out of bed the next morning.
 It turns out that increasing the amount of THC increases the amount of time spent sleeping.
 For me, 40 mg was too much, but 10 mg has been wonderfully effective.
 I sleep for about 8 hours and I feel great when I wake up.
 The right amount of THC will depend on the individual taking it, so it requires a little trial and error.

 Using edibles as a sleep aid requires a little planning.
 Edibles take longer to start working, but the effects last longer, which makes them an excellent choice for a good night’s sleep.
 I generally take them about two hours before I actually want to sleep.
 That gives them time to kick in and gives me time to make use of the tiny little productivity boost I get from our Afgoo truffles.

 One of the downsides is that cannabis can reduce the amount of REM sleep we get.
 There’s a lot we don’t know about sleep and dreams, but the general consensus is that REM sleep is important for both physical and mental health.
 For that reason, I limit my cannabis use to nights when I’m feeling stressed or anxious and probably won’t fall asleep on my own.

 After a just a few sleepless nights, I’m willing to try anything to get to sleep.
-Fortunately cannabis has been effective for me and has minimal side effects; the only thing that concerns me is the potential loss of REM sleep.
-For me, the best time for a Goodrop is two hours before I go to bed.
+Fortunately, cannabis has been effective for me and has minimal side effects; the only thing that concerns me is the potential loss of REM sleep.
+For me, the best time for a truffle is two hours before I go to bed.

 What do you do when you have trouble sleeping?
 Does cannabis help you?